GNOME/gimp-help/README.md

 # GIMP-Help

-GIMP-Help is a help system designed for use with the internal GIMP help browser, external web browser and HTML renderers.
+GIMP-Help is a help system designed to display GIMP's User Manual using a browser or HTML renderers.
-[DocBook](https://docbook.org/) is used to create a highly customizable documentation system.
+Our documentation is written in [DocBook XML](https://docbook.org/), which allows us to create a highly customizable documentation system.

-The current manual documents features for the 3.0 development branch of GIMP which is a moving target for the near future release of GIMP 3.0.
+The current user manual documents version 3.0 of GIMP.
 The manual for GIMP 2.10 is not being maintained anymore, but translations are still accepted until the release of 3.0.
 It is available in a separate branch called `gimp-help-2-10`.